 Since its inception in 2001, KCCO has helped many hospitals in Africa double or triple the number of people who have received sight-restoring surgery.
 The demand for training has grown so that doctors and other eye care professionals have come to KCCO from countries across the continent, Ghana to Eritrea to Madagascar.

-To learn more about specific Gifts of Sight for Tanzania, click here.
+To learn more about Gifts of Sight for eastern Africa click here.

 Originally envisioned to serve eastern Africa, the demand for training has grown so that doctors and other eye care professionals have come from countries across the continent, Ghana to Eritrea to Madagascar, as well as those closer to Tanzania.
 Some of the programmes assisted by KCCO have seen two and three-fold increases in eye care services being provided.

-Dr. Paul Courtright and his wife Dr. Susan Lewallen, founders and the co-directors of KCCO have won the prestigious International Blindness Prevention Award for 2008 from the American Academy of Ophthalmology (AAO).
+Dr. Paul Courtright and his wife Dr. Susan Lewallen, founders and the co-directors of KCCO won the prestigious International Blindness Prevention Award in 2008 from the American Academy of Ophthalmology (AAO).

 The AAO is the world’s largest association of eye physicians and surgeons, with more than 27,000 members worldwide.
-The International Blindness Prevention Award, established in 1992, honours “individuals who have made significant contributions to the prevention of blindness or restoration of sight”.
-The award will be presented to Drs Courtright and Lewallen on November 10 at the Academy’s Annual Meeting in Atlanta.
+The International Blindness Prevention Award, established in 1992, honours “individuals who have made significant contributions to the prevention of blindness or restoration of sight.

 Seva Canada is proud to be a member of VISION 2020